LthreeC/overleaf-review-comments-exporter/README.md

 1. Open Overleaf Code Editor and the Review panel.
 2. Select the source text you want to export.
-3. Paste `overleaf-review-comments-exporter.js` into DevTools Console.
+3. Paste `JS Script` below into DevTools Console.
 4. Run it.
 A `.md` file downloads automatically.

 If Chrome blocks pasting into Console, type `allow pasting` once and paste again.